 Lectures, seminars, discussion and guest lectures.
 At five or less registered students, course activities and teaching will be in the form of seminars and comprise lesser extent of activities than as outlined in the timetable.

-Submission and presentation of a paper reflecting on a scientific topic, maximum 1200 words.
-Full attendance to no less than 80 % of class meetings is required to be able to sit for exam.
-Approved compulsory requirements are valid in the current and the following exam semester.
-The assessment is approved or not approved.
+Submission and presentation of a reflection paper of a scientific paper, maximum 1200 words.
+Full attendance to no less than 80 % of the class meetings and commenting on two reflection papers of to other students are required to be able to sit for exam.

 Tlf 55 58 21 54